fur-q/lua-ircclient/doc/ircclient.md

 ##### CONNECT

-Generated when the session connects to the IRC server.
+Triggered when the session connects to the IRC server.

 ##### NICK